An innocent man in days away from execution. Only a guilty man can save him. Read the first two chapters from The Confession below.

 Travis Boyette is a murderer.
 In 1998, in the small East Texas city of Sloan, he abducted, raped, and strangled a popular high-school cheerleader.
 He buried her body so that it would never be found, then watched and waited as police and prosecutors arrested Donte Drumm, a local football star with no connection to the crime.
 Tried, convicted and sentenced, Drumm was sent to death row: his fate had been decided.

-But how can a guilty man convince lawyers, judges and politicians that they're about to execute an innocent man?
+So how can a guilty man convince lawyers, judges and politicians that the man they're about to execute is innocent?